Strategic Human Capital Insights

 Both employee and manager loyalty has always been considered a good thing.
 So what’s changed?
 When does being loyal long-term, at all costs, go from a virtue to a liability?

-Hand with marker writing the word Its All About RelationshipsThe concept of "change" has changed everything.
-When companies grew at normal rates, and change was incremental and predictable, manager and employee loyalty could keep pace with each other and with the direction of the organization.
-Now, however, when organizations are growing fast and adapting to new technology, new processes and methods, increased customer demands, and additional new employees, the predictable static environment that many employees are comfortable with, have morphed into chaotic, change-driven, unpredictable frontiers where the old rules and controls have evaporated.
-Increasing, the latter describes today’s work reality.
+The concept of "change" has changed everything.
+When companies grew at standard rates, and change was incremental and predictable, manager and employee loyalty could keep pace with each other and the organization's direction.
+Now, however, when organizations are growing fast and adapting to new technology, new processes and methods, increased customer demands, and additional new employees, the predictable, static environment that many employees are comfortable with has morphed into chaotic, change-driven, unpredictable frontiers where the old rules and controls have evaporated.
+Increasingly, the latter describes today’s work reality.

-• What does it mean for new employees who don’t know the old rules and controls and don’t really need to work under those constraints since that work environment has shifted?
+• What does it mean for new employees who don’t know the old rules and controls and don’t need to work under those constraints since that work environment has shifted?

 • What does it mean for the manager who must manage these two conflicting and competing employee needs?